PenguinJesus/ssm-unix-user-logon/README.md

 Because the session id contains the username of the federated user we can use that to determine the active user and start a shell for that user.

+#Requirements
+If you want to make this seamless make sure all instances that you will connect to with Session Manager has a recent SSM Agent version.
+Shell profiles became available with 3.0.196.0 and the one tested here is with version 3.0.284.0.
+Assuming script is located at /home/ecs-user/ssmsessionlogon.sh set the Linux shell profile to:

 #Use instructions
 1. To use this method you first need to install jq on the instance.
 This is not standard on Amazon Linux.
 You can install it on Amazon Linux: